 A recent newcomer to the retail plant world, calibrachoa has only been around since the early 1990s.
 That’s not long in plant years, especially with how far the plant has come since then.
 What started out as a simple, single-color bloom has transformed into a whole new class of plant that people enjoy adding to their gardens year after year.

 Little trumpets of color, calibrachoa flowers play their fanfare day in and day out.
 With new developments in breeding, calibrachoa flowers now come in a rainbow of options, including yellow stars, speckled colors, veined and segmented petals, and sometimes combinations of all of the above.
-Plant calibrachoa in a sunny window box!
+Plant calibrachoa in a sunny window box for extra curb appeal.

 Calibrachoa Care Must-Knows